5 Sulfate Free Solid Shampoo Bars

 - Sodium coco sulfate as a foaming agent that leaves hair feeling clean without a waxy or oily residue

-- Unscented, No Colorings, No Additives.
+- Unscented, No palm oil, No Colorings, No Additives.
 Free from Harmful Additives, Fragrances, Scents and Colorings.
 Handmade in the USA.

 Mini Meditation Organic Shampoo Bar